mpromonet/spring-onvif/README.md

 Container is a war, but should be possible to use a jar assembly or an osgi bundle.

-The aim is to evaluate ONVIF exchanges without developping to much code.
+The aim is to evaluate ONVIF services without developping to much code.

 Copyright
 ------------